-- Securing a favorable trial ruling for Pandora Media in a high-profile sound recording royalty rate-setting trial against the recorded music industry, in which the Copyright Royalty Board issued a very favorable ruling for Pandora and other webcasters, impacting billions of dollars in royalty payments.
+- Securing a favorable trial ruling for Pandora Media in a royalty rate-setting trial against the recorded music industry, in which the Copyright Royalty Board issued a very favorable ruling for Pandora and other webcasters, impacting billions of dollars in royalty payments (Web IV).

 - Representing the nation’s commercial local television broadcasters, under the purview of the Television Music License Committee, in their music license dealings with, and litigation against, ASCAP, BMI, and SESAC, including litigating copyright rate court proceedings against ASCAP and BMI and an antitrust class action against SESAC.